 Andy Sandoz is Executive Creative Director at Havas, and D&AD President 2015-16.
-Andy will be opening D&AD Festival on 20 April, and hosting a number of other sessions throughout the week.
+Andy opened D&AD Festival and hosted a number of other sessions throughout the week.

-D&AD Festival will host 150 speakers over four stages, with events from morning to evening.
-Immerse yourself in an exhibition of the world’s best advertising and design, meet talent from New Blood and taste our Training sessions.
-Headliners include Sir Martin Sorrell, Sir Paul Smith, Annie Atkins and Ralph Steadman.
-Local studios and agencies will open their doors for talks, tours and workshops.
-After all of that, parties will spring up at night.
+D&AD Festival hosted 150 speakers over four stages, with events from morning to evening.
+Headliners included Sir Martin Sorrell, Sir Paul Smith, Annie Atkins and Ralph Steadman.
+Local studios and agencies opened their doors for talks, tours and workshops.
+After all of that, parties sprung up at night.

 I believe that our ideas can shape worlds and the ones that will have the greatest impact will be born out of technology.